lukegeiger/LGFlapJackStackView/README.md

 ##Customization
 All colors, fonts, etc are editable.
 If you want to edit the label that is in the bars of the flapjack, simply subclass LGFlapJack, and override rightBarFormatString or leftBarFormatString.

 As it stands right now, there are no default headers or footers for this graph, but you can pass in a custom view if you wish.
-(See Possible Improvments section)
+(See Possible Improvements section)

 ## Edge Cases
 As it sits right now, if one flapjack's right or left number is severely dominating, it pushes out the lesser to a point where you can't see it displayed on the graph.
 I am looking to add a maximumWidth property on the bars soon.